NaN-tic/trytond-survey/doc/index.rst

 Survey Module
 #############

-The survey module defines survey or forms.
-Each form have multiples fields.
+The survey module defines surveys or forms.
+Several fields of different types could be added in each survey.